-As for millennia, we have been forcibly cut off from knowing our own history.
-Women are forced to re-invent feminism anew every generation.
-Taking clues from interwar USA (1918 - 1939), we see the reason women today have abandoned feminism, or endorse other women’s claims they’re not female at all, might lie in the institution we might call The Professional Neutral.
+As for millennia, we have been forcibly cut off from knowing our own history, women are forced to re-invent feminism every generation.
+Taking clues from interwar USA (1918 - 1939), we see the reason women today have abandoned feminism, or endorsed other women’s claims they’re not female at all, might lie in The Professional Neutral.

-Nancy F. Cott’s illuminating 1987 book, The Grounding of Modern Feminism, shows us how this has happened before.
-During the First Wave, when feminists began to achieve success in their fight for women’s entry into traditionally male-only professions (medicine, law, academia, journalism, etc.), the newcomers were encouraged to forget that they were women.
+Nancy F. Cott’s illuminating 1987 book, The Grounding of Modern Feminism, shows how this has happened before.
+During the First Wave, when feminists achieved success in their fight for women’s entry into traditionally male-only professions (medicine, law, academia, journalism, etc.), the newcomers were encouraged to forget that they were women.

 Already in the 1880s, one of the few female lawyers in the US argued with others:

 “Do not take sex into the practice… Don’t be ‘lady lawyers.’
 Simply be lawyers, and recognize no distinction-no existence of any distinction between yourselves and the other members of the bar [men].”

 Ignoring one’s own sex was supposed to bring liberation and acclaim: “This will be your surest way to that forgetfulness of self which will give you freedom to achieve success.”